What is Trauma: A Complete Guide to Understanding and Overcoming It

 Post written by Samara Valenzuela

-If after reading this entry you believe you may need to attend to assess whether you require therapy to overcome trauma and would like to know more about the professionals who provide it at CALMA PSICOLOGOS, do not hesitate to CLICK.
+If, after reading this entry, you believe you may need to attend an assessment to determine if you require therapy to overcome trauma and would like to learn more about the professionals who provide it at CALMA PSICOLOGOS, do not hesitate to CLICK.